jadsonsts/Budget-Manager/README.md

-# Budget Manager
+# Handy Budget - Expense Tracker (Former Budget Manager)

-Budget Manager is an application where you can keep track of every expense or income you have.
-This app allows you see all transactions and their details.
+Take control of your finances with Handy Budget, the ultimate expense tracker designed to simplify your financial management.
+Whether you're budgeting for the month or tracking daily expenses, Handy Budget makes it easy to stay on top of your financial goals.

 ## Features

-- Login with third party apps (Google, Facebook and Apple)
+- Login with email and password.
-- Light/dark mode toggle (System)
+- Light/dark mode toggle (System).
-- List of transactions by type: Expense and Income
-- Transaction Details
-- Transaction management (Create and Edit)
+- Easy Expense & Income Tracking: Log every expense and income effortlessly.
+Keep a detailed record of where your money goes and where it comes from.
+- Detailed Transaction History: View all your transactions in one place.
+Get detailed insights with categories, dates, and notes for each transaction.
+- Range Categories: Tailor the app to fit your lifestyle by using our range of pre-selected categories that match your spending habits.
+- User-Friendly Interface: Enjoy a seamless and intuitive experience with our user-friendly design.
+Perfect for users of all levels, from beginners to budgeting experts.
+- Secure and Private: Your financial data is safe with us.
+Handy Budget ensures your information is securely stored, giving you peace of mind.

 ## Color Reference